twangodev/cca/docs/economics/notes/chapter-4.md

 ## Benefits of Specialization

-### Efficiency
+!!! tip "Highlights"
-Efficiency increases as entities focus on what they are best at.
+    - Efficiency increases as entities focus on what they are best at.

-### Higher Quality
-Quality of output generally improves with specialization.
+    - Quality of output generally improves with specialization.

-### Greater Quantity
-Greater output can be achieved when specialized skills are utilized.
+    - Greater output can be achieved when specialized skills are utilized.

-### Innovation
-Specialization often leads to innovation as entities strive for a competitive edge.
+    - Specialization often leads to innovation as entities strive for a competitive edge.

 ## Case Studies